ReVanced/revanced-patcher/docs/2_2_patch_anatomy.md

 ## 💡 Additional tips

-- When using ´PatchLoader` to load patches, only patches with a name are loaded.
+- When using `PatchLoader` to load patches, only patches with a name are loaded.
   Refer to the inline documentation of `PatchLoader` for detailed information.
 - Patches can depend on others.
 Dependencies are executed first.
   The dependent patch will not be executed if a dependency raises an exception while executing.